QubesOS/qubes-doc/common-tasks/dispvm.md

 R4.0 introduces the concept of multiple disposable VM templates (R3.2 was limited to one).
-This allows for the creation of multiple differently configured disposable VMs that can be accessed from the Applications menu (e.g. `fedora-XX-dvm`).
+This allows for the creation of multiple differently configured disposable VMs that can be accessed from the Applications menu.
 Even more types of DispVMs can be created on-the-fly on a per AppVM basis.
 As you can see, this is a very flexible and powerful system for managing your Disposable VMs.

 NetVM and firewall rules for Disposable VMs can be set as they can for a normal VM.